 It’s one of the most recognizable natural features in the world, and if it’s on your travel list, you’ll want to know what you can expect when you visit.
 Here are the top things to do at Devils Tower National Monument.

-Devils Tower became the first national monument in 1906, by proclamation of President Theodore Roosevelt along with about 1,000 acres of land around it.
+Devils Tower became the first national monument in 1906, by the proclamation of President Theodore Roosevelt along with about 1,000 acres of land around it.

 Today people from all over the world come to take in views of this unique formation.
 Thousands of climbers ascend the tower every year.
 Movie buffs remember it as the star location of Close Encounters of the Third Kind.